influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/nodejs.md

 - `error`
 - `isLoading`

-and contain a `form` with the the following:
+and contain a `form` with the following:

 - device ID **text input** that sets the `deviceId` property
 - [`DeviceRegistrationButton`](#create-the-device-registration-button-component) that takes `deviceId` and callback functions to handle _error_ and _loading_ statuses